King penguin: Impact of climate change

-70% of king penguins are expected to disappear in less than eighty years.
+In less than 80 years, 70% of the king penguin population is expected to disappear.
 Considered sensitive indicators of changes in marine ecosystems, king penguins serve as a key species for understanding the effects of climate change on the marine biome, especially throughout the sub-Antarctic and Antarctic areas.

 King penguins primarily feed at the Antarctic Convergence, which provides 80% of their food biomass.
-King penguins currently travel 300–500 km over the course of over a week to complete the journey.
+King penguins currently travel over the course of over a week to complete the journey.
 However, ocean warming could easily move these fronts further away from breeding grounds.
 Continuous ocean warming could cause the convergence zone to move polewards, away from king penguin breeding sites like the Falklands and the Crozet Islands.
-It has been suggested that if carbon emissions continue to rise at their current rate, king penguins will need to travel an additional 200 km in order to reach their feeding areas.
+It has been suggested that if carbon emissions continue to rise at their current rate, king penguins will need to travel an additional in order to reach their feeding areas.
 Breeding grounds will also suffer from the rise of emissions.
 Nearly half of the total population will likely lose their breeding grounds by the year 2100.

-King penguins have been shown to be strict diet specialists, seldom adjusting their diet despite changing conditions, and staying at sea for longer periods to compensate for lower foraging success.
+King penguins have been shown to adhere to a strict diet, seldom varying their prey despite changing conditions and staying at sea for longer periods to compensate for lower foraging success.
 As foraging effort cannot increase indefinitely, strict specialists could be particularly vulnerable to prey composition shifts related to climate change.